drhelius/demo-emulator/README.md

 Building
 --------
-Run this command to let Go download an build the sources.
+Run this command to let Go download and build the sources.
 You don't even need to clone this repo, Go will do it for you:

 ```
 go get github.com/drhelius/demo-emulator